 Each case is unique and before granting guideline child support, the judge will examine the facts.
 Generally speaking, a child support order is based on the income and timeshare of the children by each party and can be modified when there is a significant change in circumstance that requires that a child support order be changed.
 For example, the loss of a payer’s job may not be sufficient grounds for a modification, unless it appears likely that the payer will not be able to obtain a new position at a comparable salary.

+That’s not something you need to be concerned about if you have representation from a qualified legal expert who has experience handling cases like yours.
 When advising you, attorney Teresa Beyers will carefully review your situation and provide you with an objective assessment of your legal options.

 In a child support case, the financial stakes can be high particularly if the paying spouse has a significant income.
 Teresa Beyers provides vigorous representation in family court.
 From the start of your case to its conclusion, Ms. Beyers will work diligently to protect your rights and interests.

 For a free initial phone consultation with an experienced Los Angeles child support lawyer, contact The Law Offices of Teresa Beyers.